gk-fschubert/py3mschap/README.md

 ### Why I decided to fork it and rename it

  * I needed python3 pip package
- * repo is left with much of care, where I need my own code base with possibility to extend it
+ * repo is left without much of care, where I need my own code base with possibility to extend it
  * I have quite bad experience with pr->fix->pip cycle flow

 ### What you can expect here